markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History
+Updated 4th April 2021 - "The central challenge of project management.
+Why does nobody talk about this more?"

 Updated 3rd April 2021 - "Start the chapter of flowers and fruit"

 Updated 1st April 2021 - "Added a conclusion to chapter 2 - the Kenny Rogers principle - you gotta know when to hold em"